-In creating a list of the 100 best movies of all time, Empire asked readers to share their picks – a selection of movies that comfort, challenge, and pioneer.
+And so, in creating this list of the 100 best movies of all time, Empire enlisted our readers' help, asking you to share your picks for the movies that have comforted, challenged, entertained and inspired you most.
 Films that blow your mind, help you see things from a new perspective, and that continue to shape cinema as we know it today.
-Films that make you feel something.
+Films that, above all else, make you feel something.
 Combining reader votes with critics’ choices from Team Empire, here we have it – read it in full below.

 Looking for our list of The 100 Greatest TV Shows Of All Time?
 Read here.